 What You Need to Know About Parenting an Infant Adoptee

 As your child grows up, adoption is not their only story but it is a part of their story.
 Studies show that open and honest communication about your child’s origin cultivates strong bonds and reduces issues with identity and misunderstanding.
 Although your child may never have known their biological parents, adoption is still a part of their story whether they were old enough to understand or not.
-Hence, preparing for your child by reading adoption resources and potentially providing therapy later on is crucial.
+Hence, preparing for your child by reading adoption resources and potentially providing therapy, later on, is crucial.

 The adoption triad (child, adoptive parents, birth parents), is an incredible compilation of resources and human beings who make a child feel loved.
 However, it also has its downfalls too.
 Open communication about adoption’s connectivity starts young and creates harmony for your baby.
 Although it may be tempting to leave the past unspoken, the adoption triad is a core part of your child.
 Starting before birth and continuing throughout life, when you adopt you join the adoption triad.

 Additionally, there are thousands of babies waiting for adoption.
 According to the PBS archives, “About 135,000 children are adopted in the United States each year.
-Of non-stepparent adoptions, about 59 percent are from the child welfare (or foster) system, 26 percent are from other countries, and 15 percent are voluntarily relinquished American babies.
+Of non-stepparent adoptions, about 59 percent are from the child welfare (or foster) system, 26 percent are from other countries, and 15 percent are voluntarily relinquished, American babies.
 Domestically, the percentage of infants given up for adoption has declined from 9 percent of those born before 1973 to 1 percent of those born between 1996 and 2002.”
 Henceforth, adoptees make up a large part of our society and there are resources at hand for parenting and adjusting to each period throughout life.

 Since adoption is beautiful but it is also trauma, our community is perpetually diversifying our language to involve and honor every part of the triad.
 Part of this involves the language we use each day.

 Ultimately, “babies up for adoption,” should be changed and remembered as “babies placed for adoption.”
 They are individual infants waiting for someone to step in and protect them from a future left in the system.
 Some have wonderful biological parents who chose not to parent.
 Others need parents because the world we live in has all too many problems and someone didn’t protect your little one the way they should have.
-Whatever the case may be, there’s a child waiting for you.
+Whatever the case may be, a child is waiting for you.

 Although paperwork and various options can seem incredibly confusing, adopting an infant is possible and incredibly common.
 Reaching out to an experienced family or on a public forum, using positive language, you can easily find out how others around you began their journey.
 Clarity comes through camaraderie!